What was the Amritsar Massacre?

 The Indians chafed under this heavy-handed rule.
 There were many uprisings against British rule, but none were successful in overthrowing the colonial power.

-The mutiny was quickly put down, but it showed the potential for resistance to British rule.
+The mutiny was eventually put down, but it showed the potential for resistance to British rule.

 After the completion of World War One in 1918, the British Empire was in a weak position.